'The worst sunrise in my life': Ukrainians wake to attack

 Some residents waited at bus stops, seemingly on their way to work, while others rushed to leave the city that is only about 15 kilometers (less than 10 miles) from the front line with the Donetsk People’s Republic, one of two separatist-held areas recognized by Russian President Vladimir Putin as independent this week in a prelude to the attack.

+“I can’t do anything.
+I’m just stuck standing here,” said one Mariupol resident who gave only his first name, Maxim, after running around the city since sunrise in search of cash or a full tank of gas, in vain.

+At a supermarket, retiree Anna Efimova worried about her mother, who she said was busy stocking her basement with supplies.
+“There’s nowhere to run, where can we run?” she said.

-As the day progressed, alarm across Ukraine rose.
-People crowded at grocery stores and cash machines.
+As the day progressed, alarm rose across Ukraine.
+People crowded grocery stores.
 In Kharkiv, worried residents inspected fragments of military hardware strewn across a children’s playground.

 Kyiv Mayor Vitaly Klitschko called on the city’s 3 million people to stay indoors unless they worked in critical sectors and said everyone should prepare go-bags with necessities such as medicine and documents.